Beki78/fetan-pay/technical-documentation.md

 ## Security Best Practices

 1. **API Key Security**
+   - All accounts have 2 API keys
    - Never expose API keys in client-side code
    - Use environment variables
    - Rotate keys regularly
-   - Use different keys for development and production
+   - Use one key for development and one for production
+   - Or use different keys for different applications

 2. **Webhook Security**
    - Always verify webhook signatures